 by previous candle

-shows how the setup's behavior correlates with the character of the prior day's candle — for example, does a bullish prior day change how a gap fills or how a range level holds?
+shows how the setup's behavior correlates with the character of the prior day's candle — for example, does a bullish prior day change how a gap fills or how a setup resolves?

 by streak